Find the constraint.

 07

-If leakage only becomes visible at month-end:
+If the constraint only becomes visible at month-end:

 Look at Revenue Visibility Rhythm.